chaincoin/docs/gitian-building.md

 Gitian building
 ================

-*Setup instructions for a Gitian build of Bitcoin Core using a VM or physical system.*
+*Setup instructions for a Gitian build of Chaincoin Core using a VM or physical system.*

-Gitian is the deterministic build process that is used to build the Bitcoin Core executables.
+Gitian is the deterministic build process that is used to build the Chaincoin Core executables.
 It provides a way to be reasonably sure that the executables are really built from the git source.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.